ainephelan/ainephelan.github.io/_posts/2019-03-10-all-roads-lead-to-blog.markdown

 Writing is a topic that crops up over and over (machine learning at its finest I'm sure, but I'm not complaining) as a tool for betterment - writing to clear your mind and combat anxiety, for creativity, focus, productivity, to bolster your own learning, or to boost your profile.
 I can't attest to all of these yet, but I have experienced noticeable benefits as I mentioned above.
 And the act of writing something out as though explaining it to a peer or a student forces my own understanding to deepen.
 I do believe you don't truly understand something until you can wrap words around it and express it.

 ### Data Science
-I’ve been upskilling of late - seeking out new coding challenges, converting experince into formal learnings.
+I’ve been upskilling of late - seeking out new coding challenges, converting experience into formal learnings.
 It's a solo endeavour so far, me and my lonely laptop.

 But, how do you transition into a new field?
 How do you share the work you’ve done, and get your projects and insights out before the eyes of the world?
 How do you showcase that not only have you got the technical chops, but you’re a pretty legendary communicator too?
 The internet has a lot to say about this too, namely: “Blog”.
 Industry friends are in agreement: “Blog”.